 Sometimes, if you have to travel during harsh conditions, it is best to not travel at all.
 If the weather forecast indicates that the conditions are dangerous or that they are worsening, pull over and remain parked until the situation is better and you can drive again without risks.

-Summer and its heat can sometimes be looked over on how it can affect the truck drivers and the trucking itself.
+Trucking in summers and the heat can sometimes be looked over on how it can affect the truck drivers and the trucking itself.
 Driving for a long period of time while the sun beats down on you may have a serious effect on your body.
 Let’s have a look at what we can do to minimize its impact.

 - Use sunscreen